Tyler-Liquornik/foodwise-future/README.md

 - Personalized nutrition insights
 - Corporate sustainability partnerships

-## 🤝 Contributing

-Interested in contributing?
-Great!
-Please read our contributing guidelines before getting started.

-## 📄 License

-[Insert License Type]

 ## 💡 Inspired By

 A solution driven by the mission to reduce food waste and create more sustainable food consumption habits.

----

-**Made with ❤️ by the FoodTrack Team**